uh-watermelons/JobMelon/README.md

 #### Leisha
 - Create Job Posting Page
   - Jobs will have Name, Price, Description, Location
+  - Make sure to validate form, make sure data is sanitized
+  - Clicking button to create job posting will prompt user to CONFIRM it

 #### Jon
 * ~~completed task 1 etc.~~